warthog618/config/README.md

 ## Overview

-**config** presents configuration as a unified key/value store, providing a single consistent API to access configuration parameters, independent of the underlying configuration storage formats, locations or technologies.
+**config** presents configuration from multiple sources as a unified key/value store, providing a single consistent API to access configuration parameters, independent of the underlying configuration storage formats, locations or technologies.

 **config** is lightweight as it has no dependencies itself - your application will only depend on the getters you explicitly include.
 A collection of getters